 - Internal injuries and bleeding

 Individuals who have been injured by a driver using a cell phone may be entitled to compensation for their injuries.
-Filing a personal injury claim is the first step in recovering money for losses, damages, and injuries sustained in a car accident caused by cell phone use.
+Filing a personal injury claim with an experienced car accident attorney is the first step in recovering money for losses, damages, and injuries sustained in a car accident caused by cell phone use.

 Distracted Driving and Cell Phone Use